oracle-cne/ocne/doc/experimental/phase1/oauth2-proxy.md

-# Migration from Verrazzano Auth proxy to OAuth2 Proxy
+# Migration from Verrazzano Auth Proxy to OAuth2 Proxy

 ### Version: v0.0.1-draft
 This document explains how to migrate from the Verrazzano Auth Proxy to the [OAuth2 Proxy](https://github.com/oauth2-proxy/oauth2-proxy) in a